 In this spotted hyena cub portrait photograph, the little one has scraggly sparse hair on top of its head, making it look cute.
-The most cuteness factor its googly eyes.
+The most cuteness factor is googly eyes.
 As you can see, it has not grown into its full adult fur yet.
 That little cuteness is lying on the white sand, looking into the camera.
-Its rather large ears towards the camera, well it can hear something.
+Its rather large ears towards the camera.
+Well, it can hear something.
 Right, the camera sound.

 Hyenas Give Birth In Dens

-As you can see from the hyena cub in the photograph, they are born with scruffy black fur.
+As you can see from the hyena cub in the photo, they are born with scruffy black fur.
 Although their teeth have already broken through the gums, and eyes open.
 After that, at about three weeks old, the black coat starts to lighten, and spots appear.
 Undoubtedly, the babies become much more lively and are more social with the clan.
+When leaving their underground den, you can see them often playing together.
+Like all young animals, playing with mom is much fun.
+In their childhood, they learn all tricks of how to hunt from adults.
+We, humans, think that these magnificent animals are only scavengers.
+No, they are the most successful hunters in Africa.

-The spotted hyena, Crocuta crocuta, is in category least concern in the IUCN red list.
+The spotted hyena, Crocuta crocuta, is in the category least concern in the IUCN red list.